 They sometimes offer workshops and meeting spaces, as well as bulletin boards.
 Get to know the knowledgeable people who work there.
 They can help you network and find others.
 For example: in Portland, there’s

-Starting a Circle or Coven
+Starting a Coven or Circle

 Thorn Mooney’s Tips for Starting a Coven